kaczla/list-lm/data/readme/utils_links.md

 - [Multimodal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - Train a multi-modal chatbot with visual and language instructions!
 - [mup](https://github.com/microsoft/mup) - Maximal Update Parametrization (μP) and Hyperparameter Transfer (μTransfer): Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 - [nebullvm](https://github.com/nebuly-ai/nebullvm) - Nebullvm is an ecosystem of plug and play modules to optimize the performances of your AI systems.
 The optimization modules are stack-agnostic and work with any library.
 They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
 Simply plug and play to start realizing the benefits of optimized performance right away.
+- [NEFTune](https://github.com/neelsjain/NEFTune) - Noisy Embedding Instruction Fine Tuning (NEFTune) add random noise to the embedding vectors of the training data during the forward pass of fine-tuning.
 - [OctoPack](https://github.com/bigcode-project/octopack) - OctoPack: Instruction Tuning Code Large Language Models
 - [Ollama](https://github.com/jmorganca/ollama) - Run, create, and share large language models (LLMs).
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.